zlice/fallout3_speed_disect/README.md

 ![anim_load_chk](./img/anim_load_check.png)

-From what I could tell, this and everything around it was looping through every animation in the `Fallout - Meshes.bsa`.
-Ultimately it was the same as trying to poke around QL - one instruction will get `mtfastforward` in memory.
+From what I could tell, this and the preceding calls were looping through every animation in the `Fallout - Meshes.bsa`.
+Ultimately it was the same as trying to poke around QL - stepping one instruction may load `mtfastforward`.

 (There's a lot of string functions here...
 Things like chop "\characters\_male\locomotion\hurt" to "\locomotion")

 One important take away is that the `animation length` from earlier can get a `40` (hex) binary `or`'d onto it.
-I think the `40` signifies a "disabled" animation, or maybe un-needed.
-Some animations in the animation vector have this `40` in their length, and those animations were either missing data or it was incomplete.
+I think the `40` signifies a "disabled" animation, or maybe un-needed memory.
+Some animations in the animation vector have this `40` in their length, and those animations were either missing data or it looked incomplete.

 # Breakthrough
 \============================================================================

 At this point there was still no answer to why SC was happening.
 I started dumping memory and doing mass searches for anmations.
-Cut up all of the locomotion 1st and 3rd person animations and did some compares between a fresh game load, one with a bunch of QL-ing, some crippled instances and some with SC.
+Cut parts out of all of the 1st and 3rd person locomotion animations and did some compares between fresh game loads, ones with a bunch of QL-ing, some crippled instances and some with SC.

 It actually showed something interesting.
 Animations were not always loaded in identically except for a fresh load.
 There had been times trying